lmcr136a/AgriSim-virtual-NeRF-training/README.md

 ### Description

-This repository provides a method to generate a NeRF of a 3D object using the Unity Game Engine and Instant-NGP.
+This repository provides a Python library that generates a NeRF of a ShapeNet 3D object using the Unity Game Engine and Instant-NGP.
 The pipeline begins with a simple Unity environment, where we have a 3D mesh object simulated with the Unity framework.
 It lies on a solid, flat surface, and has a camera that captures images of the objects at various view angles.

+The Python Sampler can download a user-inputted object from the ShapeNet dataset.
+It then connects to the Unity Game Scene using [peaceful-pie](https://github.com/hughperkins/peaceful-pie) and places that object into the scene.
+Then, the user can call the Python Sampler to sample from their desired viewpoints.
+These camera poses are in the form of $(x, y, z, θ, φ)$, where $(x, y, z)$ represent the camera's position and $(θ, φ)$ represent the camera's rotation.

+The Sampler allows the user to understand the effects that the additional camera poses have on the overall quality of the NeRF.

 ![environment_view](https://github.com/QuantuMope/AgriSim/assets/63471459/71346f53-15ce-4e3d-a09b-7ce224e5db41)

 Once we have these images, our Unity script will write all of the information needed to generate a NeRF using Instant NGP to a text file.
 This includes the camera's physical properties, the actual images of the objects, as well as the positions and quaternions associated with each image.
 Once we have written to the text files, our Python script compiles a transforms.json file that formats all of the information that we collected.
-This essentially allows us to bypass the use of COLMAP when creating a NeRF.
+This essentially allows us to bypass the use of COLMAP, which takes much longer than our groundtruth method of computing transforms.

 Finally, we will call the Instant NGP's Python API ```pyngp``` to generate a mesh object of the resulting NeRF.